jbodah/forky/README.md

 # Forky

-a library for simple distributed tasks
+a library for simple parallel tasks

 ## Installation